 Mainstage-Event Berlin

-The Mainstage and the Community-Stage at the University:Future Festival 2024 in Berlin will focus on good futures for (digital) higher education.
-In addition to concrete problems and practical solutions, we will discuss fundamental visions, narratives and values for shaping a future-proof academic education.
+The Mainstage and the Community-Stage at the University:Future Festival 2024 in Berlin focused on good futures for (digital) higher education.
+In addition to concrete problems and practical solutions, we discussed fundamental visions, narratives and values for shaping a future-proof academic education.

 Key dates: Mainstage and Community-Stage offer a two-day programme from June 05 to 06.
 On both days, the programme starts at 09:00 and ends at 17:45.
 The third day of the festival will be purely digital.
 For further information, take a look at our stage overview.